skyfox69/jsapi/README.md

 **Keywords**

-- `value` - The sample value
+- `description` - The description of the example.
 - `external` - Specifies whether `value` is the URI of an external example.
-- `summary` - A short summary of the example.
+- `summary` - The short summary of the example.
-- `description` - A description of the example.
+- `value` - The sample value

 ### Defining rescue handlers

-Rescue handlers are used to render error responses on errors.
+Rescue handlers are used to render error responses when an exception is raised.
 A rescue handler can be defined as below.

 ```ruby
 api_rescue_from Jsapi::Controller::ParametersInvalid, with: 400